 If you would be interested now in watching my selfish spouse 90 minute webinar, please feel free to go to www.maritalhealing.com/maritalwebinars.php.
 Also, I have contributed to a five part DVD series, Narcissism: The Epidemic of Self-Infatuation, on this major source of marital unhappiness that is available at www.lhla.org.

-The recent book, The Narcissism Epidemic: Living in the Age of Entitlement (2009) by psychologists Jean Twenge and W. Keith Campbell, should be required reading in marital enrichment programs, in precana programs and in high schools.
+The book, The Narcissism Epidemic: Living in the Age of Entitlement (2009) by psychologists Jean Twenge and W. Keith Campbell, should be required reading in marital enrichment and pre-marital programs, in precana programs and in high schools.
 Spouses, parents, educators and clergy would benefit from this expose of the severe damage being caused by narcissism.
 Aaron Kheriaty, M.D. in the department of psychiatry, at University of California, Irvine, has written an outstanding review of The Narcissism Epidemic and of this conflict, www.firstthings.com/onthesquare/2010/02/the-era-of-the-narcissist .

 Jean Twenge's 2007 study of almost 17,000 college students revealed that two thirds of them scored high on a measure of narcissism which was an increase of 30% over the past twenty years.
 Dr. Twenge commented that narcissistic people are more likely to have romantic relationships that are short lived, are at greater risk for infidelity, lack consistent emotional warmth, exhibit game-playing and dishonesty and manifest overly controlling and violent behaviors.
 These behaviors in young adults are often fostered by a highly prevalent permissive parenting style.